 On the internet, you’ll find that it’s not recommended to drive a scooter in Thailand because of the large number of accidents that happen every day.
 Locals will also people tell you this.
 But according to the locals, the main reason for these accidents is inexperience and reckless driving.
 And this is also what I’ve seen firsthand, and mainly in the more popular areas.
 The main roads in Thailand are well paved, but there are steep and curvy parts.
 As long as you go to one of the decent rentals, have a little experience with driving a scooter, have an international drivers’ license (valid in Thailand), and drive in a mindful manner renting a scooter is a great idea!

 Buy an International Drivers’ Licence

-Most drivers’ licences are only valid in a limited amount of countries.
+Most drivers’ licenses are only valid in a limited amount of countries.
 Ordering an international drivers’ license is very easy and relatively cheap.
-In the Netherlands I went to the ANWB (store for travel materials) and it took them 10 minutes, 25 euros and a passport photo to make my international drivers’ license?.
-This license is valid for one year, so you can use if on multiple trips if you want to.
+In the Netherlands, I went to the ANWB (store for travel materials) and it took them 10 minutes, 25 euros, and a passport photo to make my international drivers’ license.
+This license is valid for one year, so you can use it on multiple trips if you want to.

 Also Read ➳ What else to pack in the BackPack Essential Packing List

 Go With The Flow